ARM-software/vscode-cmsis-csolution/README.md

 You can also:

-- Modify the software components to include in the project and manage the dependencies between components for each target type (build target) you have defined in your solution.
+- Modify the software components to include in the project and manage the dependencies between components for each target type defined in your solution, or for all the target types at once.

 - Build the solution using different combinations of pack and component versions, and different versions of a toolchain.